Getting the right size in a new style of pump can be a difficult and frustrating process, especially if you are trying a new style.

 You can find a useful article on how to do this here.

-2. Go to the product page on the website for the pump you are interested in and check the sizing tab.
+2. Go to the product page on the website for the pump you are interested in and check the sizing tab (which is under the product photos).

 3. Look for the closest measurement on the size chart to your foot measurement.
 It probably won't match your size exactly but look for the closest ones.